TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/unicode.rst

    Write into a canonical representation *data* (as obtained with :c:func:`PyUnicode_DATA`).
 This macro does not do any sanity checks and is intended for usage in loops.
-The caller should cache the *kind* value and *data* pointer as obtained from other macro calls.  *index* is the index in the string (starts at 0) and *value* is the new code point value which should be written to that location.
+The caller should cache the *kind* value and *data* pointer as obtained kutoka other macro calls.  *index* is the index in the string (starts at 0) and *value* is the new code point value which should be written to that location.